-A few days later the newspaper reported the successful strike of the Brunswick children led the adults to walk off the job.
+A few days later the newspaper reported it was the successful strike of the Brunswick children that led the adults to walk off the job.

 ...boys 8 to 14 years of age struck for higher pay, got it, and thus led to strikes in [the] spinning and mule rooms.

 Another effect of the strike was that Benjamin Greene, the local agent of the mill, the face of the Cabot Manufacturing Company in the town, and the richest man in Brunswick, gave 30 day's notice to vacate to the residents in the company-owned tenements.

 The newspaper editor justified Greene’s action, stating that the notice to the tenants may have been “done as a measure of precaution if the strike holds on.”